 I don’t remember learning to read.
 I consider it a huge privilege that I only have memories of being a reader.
-I think it’s because I was quite nosy and once I’d mastered talking, which those that know me won’t be surprised to find out was at a very young age, I didn’t want to be locked out from this world the adults could access for a second longer than necessary.
+I think it’s because I was quite nosy and once I’d mastered talking (which those that know me won’t be surprised to find out was at a very young age) I didn’t want to be locked out from this world the adults could access for a second longer than necessary.
 Walking came late, reading came early and that is reflected in how my spend my leisure time as an adult.
-I was surrounded by books growing up, they lined the walls of every room in our house.
+I was surrounded by books growing up; they lined the walls of every room in our house.
 Whole worlds, carefully hidden between battered, worn covers just waiting to be explored.
-Reading introduced me to new ideas, people and places, some real and some fictitious, that enriched my life and fuelled my imagination.
+Reading introduced me to new ideas, people and places, some real and some fictitious, it enriched my life and fuelled my imagination.
 So it’s with interest that I read Katie Ashford’s article about what children should be reading.
-There’s a marvellous post from Sue Cowley on the hierarchy of books which sort of sums up everything I wanted to say in this post.
-So instead I’ve decided to reflect on my own “reading journey” and the teachers who guided me through it.
+This is something I have spent a lot of time thinking about.
+And, as part of that thought process, I have decided to reflect on my own “reading journey” and the teachers who guided me through it.

 I think I’m right in saying that the “Puddle Lane” books were the 80s equivalent of “The Magic Key” series.
 I have a distinct memory of bringing them home and reading them to my brother.
 Lucky him.
 I remember being thrilled to be given the chance to read, “The Owl Who Was Afraid of the Dark” aloud to the class in Year 1.
 In Year 3 I became obsessed with the “Flossy Teacake” books – I must look those up again – they were brilliant.
 Bel Mooney’s “Kitty” books were another favourite, oh and not forgetting Jill Murphy’s “Worst Witch.”
 There was a series of books by Nigel Hinton that I loved called, “Beaver Towers” it was about a boy called Philip and his adventures with a family of beavers.
 Whenever I ran out of books – I’d scour my Mum’s bookshelves for anything I thought looked interesting – which is why by the time I’d left Primary School I’d read more Libby Purves than most 11-year-olds.
 Nothing was off limits.
 There were no “good books” or “bad books” there weren’t even “hard” or “easy” books there were just books to be enjoyed every day.